fsiegrist/devops-bootcamp-15-ansible/demo-projects/6-deploy-application-in-k8s/README.md

         state: present
 ```

-The k8s module use the settings in the kubeconfig to directly connect to the k8s cluster and execute kubectl commands there.
+The k8s module uses the settings in the kubeconfig to directly connect to the k8s cluster and execute kubectl commands there.
 That's why we don't have to configure the IP address of the k8s cluster in an inventory.
 To create a kubeconfig file in `~/.kube`, execute the following aws cli commands:

 ```sh
 # make sure your aws configuration is set to the region of the EKS cluster